 So we were 'extreme'!!
 In the last few years of his life, I had the privilege of the close friendship of Bishop John Richards, one of the first brace of Flying Bishops, who lured me down to Devon to take a House for Duty just a few doors away from the retirement home he and Ruth had built in Lewdown.
 In those desolate years, his sacrificial labours had gathered a people to the Lord of some hundred parishes.
 How well I remember the anger ('JR's' anger was very memorable) with which he referred to delicate episcopal individuals who kept their hands untainted by female heads but deftly distanced themselves from FIF.
-After his retirement, the premature death of his first successor and the serious illness of the third Bishop of Ebbsfleet meant that he twice resumed the pastoral care of the district he had created and, quite literally, he worked himself to death.
-He would have been speechless with rage to be told, Prayer Book Catholic that he was, that he was 'extreme'.
+After his retirement, the premature death of his first successor and the serious illness of the third Bishop of Ebbsfleet meant that he twice resumed the pastoral care of the district he had created; and, quite literally, he worked himself to death.

-'JR' was, and 'Broadhurst' is, men of immense stature; they were the last two truly great Anglo-Catholic bishops.
+'JR' and 'Broadhurst' were men of immense stature; they were the last two truly great Anglo-Catholic bishops.
 Those who cannot see this do but condemn themselves.